• Skip to primary navigation

 Equipment

-I like to use a cast iron dutch oven for this Mexican shredded beef recipe.
-It retains heat well and has a tight fitting lid.
-You can use any oven safe pot with a lid if you do not have a dutch oven.
+I like to use a cast iron Dutch oven for this Mexican shredded beef recipe.
+It retains heat well and has a tight-fitting lid.
+You can use any oven-safe pot with a lid if you do not have a Dutch oven.

-Make the sauce for the barbacoa ahead of time so when you are ready to cook the barbacoa, all you have to do is sear the meat then add the sauce before going into the oven.
+Make the sauce for the barbacoa ahead of time so when you are ready to cook the barbacoa, all you have to do is sear the meat and then add the sauce before going into the oven.

 FAQ